invrainbow/codeperfect/docs/content/editor/vim-keybindings.md

 CodePerfect supports Vim keybindings out of the box.
 We aim to support the entire feature set of Vim, so officially the answer to "which keys are supported?" is "all of them."

 However, some Vim features are tricky.
 Below are a list of things to note.
-Please note that any bugs here are high on our task list &mdash; Vim integration is a key feature for us.
+Any bugs here are high priority on our list; Vim integration is a key feature for us.

 - First and foremost, there's no way to turn Vim keybindings off.
-Currently they are baked into the application.
-We're working on disabling it and adding normal editing keybindings.
+Currently they're baked into the application.
+We're working on adding an option to disable it and add normal editing keybindings.

 - Colon `:command`s are not currently supported.
 Sorry, we know this is an important